Metaswitch/chronos/doc/clustering.md

     joining = 3.4.5.6
     joining = 4.5.6.7

 To rebalance any existing timers across the Chronos cluster, run `service chronos resync` on each Chronos node.
-Once this has completed set the new nodes to `node` rather than `joining` in the cluster settings file.
-There is no need to reload the Chronos config again.
+Once this has completed set the new nodes to `node` rather than `joining` in the cluster settings file and send another SIGHUP to force Chronos to reload the config again.
 You can find more details about scaling up procedures for a Clearwater deployment [here](http://clearwater.readthedocs.org/en/latest/Clearwater_Elastic_Scaling/index.html).

 ## Scaling down